-In the U.S. Gulf of Mexico, we sell crude oil to purchasers typically through monthly contracts, with the sale taking place at multiple points offshore, depending on the particular property.
+In the Gulf of America, we sell crude oil to purchasers typically through monthly contracts, with the sale taking place at multiple points offshore, depending on the particular property.
 Natural gas is sold to purchasers monthly through long-term contracts, with the sale taking place either offshore or at an onshore gas processing plant after the removal of NGLs.
 We actively market our crude oil and natural gas to purchasers, and sales prices for purchased oil and natural gas volumes are negotiated with purchasers and are based on certain published indices.
-Since most of the oil and natural gas contracts are generally month-to-month and at varying physical locations, there are very few dedications of production to any one purchaser.
+Since most of the oil and natural gas contracts are generally month-to-month and at varying physical locations, there are limited dedications of production to any one purchaser.
 We sell the NGLs entrained in the natural gas that we produce.
 The arrangements to sell these products first require natural gas to be processed at an onshore gas processing plant.
 Once the liquids are removed and fractionated (separated into the individual hydrocarbon chains for sale), the products are sold by the processing plant.
 The residue gas left over is sold to natural gas purchasers as natural gas sales (referenced above).
 The contracts for NGL sales are with the processing plant.
 The prices received for the NGLs are either tied to indices or are based on what the processing plant can receive from a third-party purchaser.
 The gas processing and subsequent sales of NGLs are subject to contracts with longer terms and dedications of life of lease production from the Company's leases offshore.

 There are a variety of factors which affect the market for oil, including the proximity and capacity of transportation facilities, demand for oil both within the local market and beyond, the marketing of competitive fuels and the effects of government regulations on oil production and sales.
 Our revenue can be materially affected by current economic conditions and the price of oil.
 However, based on the current demand for crude oil and the fact that alternative purchasers are available, we believe that the loss of one of our marketing agents and/or any of the purchasers identified by our marketing agent would not have a long-term material adverse effect on our financial position or results of operations.
-The continued economic disruption resulting from Russia's war in Ukraine, potential instability in the Middle East, a potential regional or global recession, inflationary pressures and other varying macroeconomic conditions could further materially impact the Company's business in future periods.
+The economic disruption resulting from Russia's continued war in Ukraine, ongoing instability in the Middle East, a potential regional or global recession, inflationary pressures and other varying macroeconomic conditions could further materially impact the Company's business in future periods.
 Any potential disruption will depend on the duration and intensity of these events, which are highly uncertain and cannot be predicted at this time.

 In February 2020, we, along with the co-venturers in the Greater Tortue Ahmeyim Field signed the Tortue Phase 1 SPA with BPGM to sell LNG free on board (FOB) from the Greater Tortue Ahmeyim Field located offshore Mauritania and Senegal.
 The annual contract quantity under the Tortue Phase 1 SPA is 127,951,000 MMBtu (the "ACQ") which is equivalent to approximately 2.45 million tonnes per annum, subject to limited downward adjustment by the sellers.
 The sales price for LNG under the Tortue Phase 1 SPA is set as a percentage of a crude oil price benchmark for the ACQ volumes (the "ACQ Sales Price").
-The Tortue Phase 1 SPA has an initial term of up to twenty years that commences on the "Commercial Operations Date", which occurs after completion of certain LNG project facilities' performance tests.
-Additionally, to optimize the commercial value of sales for the gas production from the Phase 1 of Greater Tortue Phase 1 SPA to potentially sell cargos in order to benefit from the robust forward gas price outlook, while meeting our contractual obligations to BPGM.
-BPGM has disagreed with our position, and we have agreed with BPGM to pursue international arbitration to interpret the relevant terms of the SPA.
+The Tortue Phase 1 SPA has an initial term through the end of 2033, which can be extended by a further ten years at the co-venturers option.